gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ~~~~~~~~~~~
 {: #sctp-Crypto-init-chunk-missing-protected title="ERROR Missing Protected Association Paramater" artwork-align="center"}

-Cause Length is equal to the number of missing parameters 8 + N * 2
+Note: Cause Length is equal to the number of missing parameters 8 + N
-according to {{RFC9260}}, section 3.3.10.2.
+* 2 according to {{RFC9260}}, section 3.3.10.2.
+Also the Protection
+Association ID may be present in any of the N missing params, no order
+implied by the example in
+{{sctp-Crypto-init-chunk-missing-protected}}.

 ## Error in Protection {#eprotect}